 The outcome of these reviews and the analysis has been shared with the Audit Committee and the Supervisory Board and has been discussed with PostNL’s external auditor.

 The same would apply in respect of material failings in PostNL’s risk management, internal control, integrity and compliance systems and of material changes or improvement implemented in such systems, each if applicable.
-In 2021, PostNL continued to implement material organisational and IT changes and improvements.
+In 2022, PostNL continued to implement significant organisational and compliance management changes and improvements.

-No material failings in PostNL’s risk management internal control, integrity and compliance systems were reported.
-Other than those described in ‘Risk and opportunity management’ and ‘Regulatory compliance management’ chapters and provided for external conditions that can reasonably be expected to have an impact on a company’s results.
-The results of PostNL are generally not sensitive for material changes in external conditions.
+No material failings in PostNL’s risk management internal control, integrity and compliance systems were reported, other than those described in the chapters ‘Risk and opportunity management’ and ‘Regulatory compliance management’ and provided for external conditions that can reasonably be expected to have an impact on a company’s results.
+The results of PostNL are generally not sensitive to material changes in external conditions.